Integrality and Gauge Dependence of Hennings TQFTs: Introduction and Main Results

-This paper is organized as follows.
-Section~\ref{s2} we review definitions of cobordism categories, their tangle presentations, and properties of Hopf algebras that will be required for the subsequent TQFT constructions.
+Section~\ref{s2} reviews definitions of cobordism categories, their tangle presentations, and properties of Hopf algebras that will be required for the subsequent TQFT constructions.
 In Section~\ref{sec-tqft} we describe in more formal terms the TQFT construction for surfaces with one boundary component that generalizes the Hennings invariant for closed 3-manifolds, introducing auxiliary categories of $\H$-labeled planar curves that will play an important technical role throughout the paper.
-Several functors involving these categories are constructed, assuming a list of properties of the underlying Hopf algebra, from which the TQFT is assembled.The extension of the TQFT functor to closed surfaces as well as the specialization to closed manifolds, resulting in the original Hennings invariant are discussed in Section~\ref{sec-tqft-invar}.
+Several functors involving these categories are constructed, assuming a list of properties of the underlying Hopf algebra from which the TQFT is assembled.The extension of the TQFT functor to closed surfaces as well as the specialization to closed manifolds, resulting in the original Hennings invariant are discussed in Section~\ref{sec-tqft-invar}.
+There the existence of TQFT functors for general \nicehopf Hopf algebras established throughout these sections in Corollary~\ref{cor-fact}, Corollary~\ref{cor-eqvTQFT}, and Theorem~\ref{thm-Htqft}.

-Section~\ref{s2.4} reviews Drinfeld's notion of gauge transformations of quasi-triangular Hopf algebras in the strict case where the transformation element has to fulfill a cocycle condition.
+Section~\ref{s2.4} begins with a review of Drinfeld's notion of gauge transformations of quasi-triangular Hopf algebras in the strict case where the transformation element has to fulfill a cocycle condition.
 We extract canonical elements associated to a gauge transformation that are used to provide explicit formulae for the change of the antipode, balancing and ribbon elements as well as the integrals under the gauge transformations.
 This is applied in Section~\ref{sec-gaugeequiv} to describe the effect of gauge transformations on the Hennings TQFT construction, resulting in the proof of Theorem~\ref{thm-GTtqft} above together with an explicit formula for the natural isomorphism.

-In Section~\ref{s3} we develop the structure theory for quantum doubles of Hopf algebras over Dedekind domains as it pertains to the TQFT construction given in Section~\ref{sec-tqft}.
-This involves the existence of integrals, moduli, and ribbon elements, as well as their proper normalizations and projective phases.
+In Section~\ref{s3} we develop the structure theory for quantum doubles of finite Frobenius Hopf algebras over commutative rings as it pertains to the TQFT construction given in Section~\ref{sec-tqft}.
+This involves the existence of integrals, moduli, double balancing structures, and ribbon elements, as well as their proper normalizations and projective phases.
 This analysis, summarized in Proposition~\ref{prop-intD}, entails the proof of Theorem~\ref{thm1} given in Section~\ref{s3.0}.